Mrs N Shearer-Freyne

 Key Stage 3 Information

 At Key Stage 3, students study a variety of different texts including classic novels and drama such as: ‘Lord of the Flies’, ‘A Christmas Carol’, ‘Romeo and Juliet’ and more modern texts such as: ‘Private Peaceful’ as well as extracts from dystopian fiction.
 The breadth of the programme of study includes creative and transactional writing.
-Students enjoy the variety of different writing styles through the exploration of units such as alter egos, theme parks and gothic writing.
+Students enjoy the variety of different writing styles through the exploration of units such as alter egos, travel writing and gothic writing.

 Key Stage 4 Information

 For the external examinations, the Pearson Edexcel GCSE is followed in both English Language and English Literature.
 We give our students the confidence to use literacy skills, knowledge and understanding to succeed not only in their examinations but also as a foundation for further academic study.
-We teach a selection of classic literature through which students are given the opportunity to explore the depth and power of the English literary heritage.

 For English Language, the students experience a broad range of 19th century fiction and 20th century non-fiction texts.
 They have the opportunity to write creatively as well as learning the key skills needed for transactional writing.
 In English Literature, students study a range of prose, poetry and drama, ranging from classic to contemporary.

 Within the department, we offer many enrichment opportunities.
 There are frequent theatre visits through the key stages to enhance the students’ learning.
 We also invite theatre companies to perform and provide workshops to inspire the students.

 The English Department run a Creative Writing Club and students have the opportunity to take part in short-story and poetry competitions throughout the year.
 The Sixth Formers lead a regular Book Club exploring a range of classic and modern texts.